rgs1690/sorting-hat/README.md

 ## Features
 - A form appears after clicking the "Let's Begin" button and allows users to enter a name that will be randomly sorted into a Hogwart's house.
-- After submitting, a card will generate and will be colored accoriging to their house assignment's color.
+- After submitting, a card will generate and will be colored according to their house assignment's color.
 - The cards will also be ordered alphabetically by name.
 - Filter buttons are located above the card section and allow the user to see only the cards in a particular house.
 - A student can be expelled.
 This pushes the card into the "Voldemort's Army" section.
 The card will change styling to show a death eater image.